HuyaneMatsu/scarletio/README.md

 # TIMEOUT!
 ```

-When executing a loop where timeout should be applied on each cycle, `repeat_timeout` can be used in this manner.
+We can use `repeat_timeout` when executing a loop where timeout should be applied on each cycle.

 ```py3
 from scarletio import get_or_create_event_loop, repeat_timeout, sleep